ct-clmsn/jmq-collectives/README.md

 experience.
 The difference between this library and Spark and Hadoop is that this library provides direct machine-to-machine communication through message passing.
 The Spark and Hadoop model performs a significant amount of communication through the file system.
+Spark and Hadoop also provide datatypes (files and RDDs) that play the role of guide rails to help users write SPMD programs in the Spark and Hadoop style.
+This library provides no guide rails other than a set of collective communication primitives users can leverage to communicate distributed data around a cluser running their SPMD application in parallel.

 #### How many processs/nodes should I deploy?